zachmayer/caretEnsemble/cran-comments.md

   URI: CONDUCT.md
     From: README.md

-CONDUCT.md is a local file in the git repo, and I linked to it from the readme
+CONDUCT.md is a local file in the git repo, and I linked to it from README.md